The Insurance Commission strives to make its services and facilities accessible to all.

 Our Commitment

 The Insurance Commission can provide information to people with disability in a format that will enable them to access it as readily as others.
-This commitment is set out in our Disability Access and Inclusion Plan 2018-23.
+This commitment is set out in our Disability Access and Inclusion Plan.

-The Insurance Commission can also provide information to people in a different language if this is required.
+Insurance Commission can provide information in different formats or in a different language if required.

 Accessibility